After Effects CS6: All the New Features

 New Graphics Pipeline

-Major improvements have been made to OpenGL and GPU handling — essential for running the new ray-traced 3D renderer smoothly.
-Interface performance and layer manipulation in the viewer are noticeably faster and more responsive.
-Depending on your setup, After Effects CS6 can be up to 16× faster than the previous version!
+A major effort has also been made to improve OpenGL and GPU support — which will come in handy for the new 3D Ray-Tracing engine.
+Overall, layer display and manipulation in the viewer are smoother and more responsive.
+Depending on your configuration, After Effects CS6 can be up to 16x faster than the previous version!

 Other New Features

-• Improved integration with Adobe Illustrator. .ai and .eps files can now be converted to shape layers in one click, keeping editable paths and allowing extrusion and animation.
+• Better integration with Adobe Illustrator. .ai and .eps files can now be converted to shape layers in one click, allowing path editing while keeping the original look.
+You can also extrude and animate vector files easily.

 • Rolling Shutter Repair for DSLR footage, based on Warp Stabilizer technology.

-• Updated and new effects, including the CycoreFX HD suite in 16 and 32-bit!
+• New and updated effects, including the CycoreFX HD suite, now in 16 and 32 bits!

-• Import Avid and Final Cut Pro 7 projects via Pro Import AE.
+• Import support for Avid and Final Cut Pro 7 projects via Pro Import AE.

-• Launch mocha directly from within the app.
+• Launch mocha directly from within the application.

 Bonus

-Below is an example created with the excellent Newton physics simulator for After Effects, showcasing the new 3D capabilities:
+Here’s an example created with the excellent Newton, a physics simulator for After Effects, showcasing the new 3D possibilities:

 About the author